 We are a small team, increasingly working with and involving more people from the surrounding area – something which we are keen to do, for example, working with local woods people and using local resources.

 The proprietors and sponsors, Andrew and Caroline Hunter, have been putting a lot of effort and time into making The Garden House something really special – more details in The Vision.

-Andy’s partner Sue has been a great help to The Garden House project and has brought a wealth of knowledge and experience to the estate regarding working with wildlife and people – her role as People and Wildlife Manager for Surrey Wildlife Trust also includes training Forest School Leaders.
+Andy’s partner Sue has been a great help to The Garden House project and has brought a wealth of knowledge and experience to the estate regarding working with wildlife and people – her role for Surrey Wildlife Trust includes training Forest School Leaders.